How to Install Microsoft Edge on Debian 12/11/10

 sudo rm /etc/apt/sources.list.d/microsoft-edge-dev.list

-Alternatively, you can remove all sources.list files related to Microsoft Edge with a single command:
+Alternatively, for a more streamlined approach, you can remove all Microsoft Edge-related sources.list files in one command:

 echo 'deb [arch=amd64 signed-by=/usr/share/keyrings/microsoft-edge.gpg] https://packages.microsoft.com/repos/edge stable main' | sudo tee /etc/apt/sources.list.d/microsoft-edge.list